Author – Smrithi Fredric

 Bower birds: The Love-Impelled Architects

 Bower birds are found in the forests of New Guinea and Australia.
 These birds are colorful in nature and have vibrant courtship behaviors to attract mates.
 The males build a safe structure in their bower and decorate it with appealing objects.
 These could include glass shards, plastic toys, plastic or real flowers.
-This behavior of hoarding spirited objects is to influence sexual selection and thus helps to keep up their progeny.
-The males also dance to attract the females.
-Within the behavior of a certain type of bowerbird, the male is responsible for nurturing the infant chicks along with the female (they share a monogamous relationship).
-However, all the other types of bowerbirds are polygnous where the female construct the nest and are sole caretakers of their young ones.
+This behavior of hoarding spirited objects is to influence the sexual selection and thus helps to keep up their progeny.
+The males also dance to attract females.
+The bowerbird male is responsible for nurturing the infant chicks along with the female (they share a monogamous relationship).
+However, all the other types of bowerbirds are polygynous where the female constructs the nest and are sole caretakers of their young ones.

 Robin Hood Fish (Archer Fish): Arch-Masters

-The Archer fishes can aim and capture prey from a long distance- this distance extending to about 5.8 times of their body length.
-They have evolved this method of archery where they exert a super jet of water from their mouth towards the prey.
+The Archer fish can aim and capture prey from a long distance.
+This distance can extend to about 5.8 times of its body length.
+The fish has evolved this method of archery of exerting a super jet of water from their mouth towards the prey.
 The force of the jet is adjusted based on the distance and the size of the prey.
-In most of the cases, the jets are shot to such accuracy that the prey is captured in the first attempt itself.
-The Archer fishes swim below water level to get a clear vision of the victim.
+In most of the cases, the jets are shot with such accuracy that the prey is captured in the first attempt itself.
+Archerfish swim just below the water level to get a clear vision of the victim.